sw360/capycli/Dependency Detection.md

 ## Other Languages / Software Eco Systems

-People are wokring on support for Debian packages and Ruby, but it may still take some time...
+People are working on support for Debian packages and Ruby, but it may still take some time...

 ---